 - Turn off power completely to your AC system.

 - Locate the coils inside the air handler.

-- Using a spray bottle of warm water mixed with regular household cleaning detergent, spray the coils and let sit for up to 10 minutes.
+- Using a spray bottle of warm water mixed with regular household cleaning detergent, spray the coils and let it sit for up to 10 minutes.

 - Gently wipe the debris from the coils with a soft cloth.